Building stronger, brighter futures one step at a time

 Bridgeway Support is committed to supporting young people and families in the community.
 We understand the value of offering this bridging service at critical times.
 Whether it's for early intervention or to bridge gaps during a transition, we ensure that each person has the right amount of hours, support, and learning opportunities.
 This service has proven beneficial for many, from parents struggling with care responsibilities, to young people living independently for the first time.
 We want to assure you that we continuously review our support services to ensure they're effective for everyone.

-RAE will provide a safe and nurturing home for families whilst undergoing a parenting assessment.
+RAE provides a safe and nurturing home for families while they undergo a parenting assessment.

-RAE will provide accommodation for up to 6 families.
-During their residential assessment, RAE will support parents in developing their parenting style safely, and staff will be on hand to offer support and guidance in line with the needs of each family.
-The family will undergo a fair, robust and evidenced-based assessment, and the final report will formulate clear recommendations intended to contribute to the final care plan for the child(ren).
-Parents will also be encouraged to develop their independent living skills throughout placement in preparation for living independently.
+RAE provides accommodation for up to 6 families.
+During their residential assessment, RAE will support parents in developing their parenting style safely, and staff will be on hand to offer support and guidance tailored to each family's needs.
+The family will undergo a fair, robust, and evidence-based assessment, and the final report will formulate clear recommendations intended to contribute to the child(ren) 's final care plan.
+Parents will also be encouraged to develop their independent living skills throughout the placement in preparation for independent living.
 RAE will work in partnership with families and professionals to share information, celebrate achievements, and address concerns.

 We are incredibly proud of our staff team.
 We have carefully selected and safely recruited all our staff with the needs of our service users in mind.
 They are kind, compassionate, and committed to their roles.
 All staff have the required training and much, much more.
 We invest time and money to continually develop our staff's knowledge and understanding to ensure they have the confidence, skills, and knowledge to offer the best service.